-That World War II is over for more than 70 years now and the genocide on Native Americans ended in the 20th century is––from the psyche's point of view––a delusion.
+That World War II is over for more than 70 years now and the genocide on Native Americans ended in the early 20th century is––from the psyche's point of view––a delusion.

 "We in the physical world can easily forget all sorts of things, but the soul does not forget anything," writes Dutch system therapist Daan van Kampenhout in his book "The Tears of the Ancestors".
 "The ancestral triumphs, their failures, their hopes and disappointments, they are all still there in some form.“

 The present has a past––if we do not take care of it.
 We see that every day in the news when white supremacy rules and nature is exploited like in the times of the Second Industrial Revolution of the 19th century.

 In the mainstream consciousness, historical events can easily be forgotten.
 Yet for the collective soul, a loss is never lost.

 American psychoanalyst Vamik D. Volkan explains, why: “When members of a victim group are unable to mourn such losses and reverse their humiliation and helplessness, they pass on to their offspring the images of their injured selves and psychological tasks that need to be completed.“